awnumar/gravity/README.md

 You'll be prompted to enter a password and an identifier.
 Both of those things together are used to derive the encryption key that protects your secrets, so a strong identifier is recommended alongside a strong password.

-For the identifier, you should aim to use a phrase like `l33t encryption key for them thingz init` instead of something like 'encryption key' which could easily be guessed.
+For the identifier, you should aim to use a phrase like `l33t encryption key for them thingz init` instead of something like `encryption key` which could easily be guessed.
 There's also nothing stopping you from using random values for both fields, assuming that you can remember them.

 Speaking of not stopping you from doing things, you're also free to use different passwords for different entries.
 Aside from increasing security, this also has the side effect of allowing deniable encryption.
 Simply add a few legit-looking secrets with a decoy key and if you're ever forced to disclose your keys, just give up the decoys.
 The program adds its own decoys so you can claim that the other encrypted entries are just that: decoys.